Add and manage CA and client certificates in Postman

 Certificate details in the Console

 You can view more certificate details in the response pane.
-The network icon Network information locked icon includes a padlock if a request was sent using HTTPS.
-Hover over the network icon to view information about the certificate that was sent with the request, and any warnings or errors such as self-signed or expired certificates.
+The Connection secure icon Network icon includes a padlock if a request was sent using HTTPS.
+Hover over Connection secure icon Network to view information about the certificate that was sent with the request, and any warnings or errors for self-signed or expired certificates.

 If certificate verification fails when sending a request, Postman displays an error message in the response pane.
 To fix the error, turn off SSL verification for the request.